 I discovered recently that the very first house I lived in was Joe’s old farmhouse, part of which, somehow, was still standing across from North Dallas High School into the 1980s.
 I’ve always felt a kinship with that tree, and it’s nice to know that my very first home was the home of the man responsible for the tree that has given so much pleasure to so many people.
 Thank you, Joe!

-Below, a short 6-minute film about the tree, produced by KERA: “Million Dollar Monarch,” directed by Rob Tranchin.
+Below, a short, six-and-a-half-minute film about the history of the tree, produced by KERA: “Million Dollar Monarch,” directed by Rob Tranchin.

 1909 (via DeGolyer Library, SMU)

 First two photos were reproduced as promotional postcards by the Park Cities Bank in the 1970s; thanks to the Lone Star Library Annex for allowing me to use these images.
 Source of other photos as noted.

 Read about the tree on the Highland Park website, here.